 - Use it as toothpaste to reduce oral bacteria

-Coconut Oil Tips
+Coconut Oil Tips for Dogs

 - Applying coconut oil to wounds and hotspots is soothing and can help to speed healing, but remember that it also tastes and smells delicious.
 This might encourage your dog to lick an already irritated area.
 Cover the wound after you apply the coconut oil to allow it to fully absorb.